nvcleemp/rule_refresher/README.md

 brew install pandoc
 ```

-### XeLaTeX
+### Installing XeLaTeX

-XeLaTeX can also be installed via package managers.
-It is part of the TeX Live distribution:
+XeLaTeX is part of the TeX Live distribution and can be installed with:

 ```sh
 # On Debian-based systems